jdx/mise/README.md

 <p><em>Install dev tools, manage your local environment, run tasks on your projects.</em></p>
 </div>

+## What is it?

+rtx solves 3 related use-cases:

+* Like [asdf](https://asdf-vm.com) it manages dev tools like node, python, cmake, terraform, and hundreds more.
+* Like [direnv](https://github.com/direnv/direnv) it manages environment variables in different directories.
+* Like [make](https://www.gnu.org/software/make/manual/make.html) it manages tasks used to build and test projects.

 ## Features

-rtx is 3 tools in one.
-Like [asdf](https://asdf-vm.com) it manages dev tools like node, python, cmake, terraform, and hundreds more.
-Like [direnv](https://github.com/direnv/direnv) it manages environment variables in different directories.
-Like [make](https://www.gnu.org/software/make/manual/make.html) it manages tasks used to build and test projects.
-You can use it for one of these use-cases or all 3.

 - [**Polyglot**](#plugins) - Manage toolchains for any language.
 Have specific versions for specific projects.
 No more figuring out how nvm, nodenv, pyenv, etc work individually—just use this 1 tool.
 - [**Fast**](#performance) - rtx is written in Rust and is very fast.
 20x-200x faster than asdf which is what it originally set out to replace.